 Yoshiyuki SANKAI earned a Ph.D. in Engineering from University of Tsukuba in Japan in 1987.
-He has progressed from being a research fellow at the JSPS to assistant professor, associate professor, and then professor at the Graduate School of Systems and Information Engineering.
-University of Tsukuba.
+He has progressed from being a research fellow at the JSPS to assistant professor, associate professor, and then professor at the Graduate School of Systems and Information Engineering, University of Tsukuba.
 Dr. Sankai was also a visiting professor at Baylor College of Medicine in Houston, Texas in the United States.
-Currently, he is a professor, the Executive Research Director at the Center for Cybernics Research and the Director at the F-MIRAI, University of Tsukuba; and the President and CEO of CYBERDYNE Inc.
+Currently, he is a professor, the Executive Research Director at the Center for Cybernics Research and the Director at the F-MIRAI for the University of Tsukuba, the President and CEO of CYBERDYNE Inc., and a Program Director of SIP for the Cabinet Office of the Government of Japan.

 He successively held the position of Leader/PM for the FIRST program and ImPACT program, both initiated by the Japanese Cabinet Office, and the Business producer of the Program for Building Regional Innovation Ecosystem by MEXT.
-He also served as an Executive Board Member of Advanced Robotics, and a member of Global Agenda Council on Robotics & Smart Devices of the WEF.
-Now, he is an Executive Board Member of the Japan Society of Embolus Detection and Treatment, and a fellow of the Robotics Society of Japan ("RSJ") and the Society of Instrument and Control Engineers ("SICE").
-He is a Center Partner of the Center for the Fourth Industrial Revolution, a member of Global Future Council of Production, and a member of Global Precision Medicine Council of the WEF.
-And he is also appointed as an International Fellow of the Royal Swedish Academy of Engineering Sciences("IVA").
+He also served as an Executive Board Member of Advanced Robotics, a member of Global Agenda Council on Robotics & Smart Devices, a Center Partner of the Center for the Fourth Industrial Revolution, a member of the Global Future Council of Production, and a member of the Global Precision Medicine Council of the WEF.
+Now, he is a fellow of the Robotics Society of Japan ("RSJ") and the Society of Instrument and Control Engineers ("SICE").
+And he is also appointed as an International Fellow of the Royal Swedish Academy of Engineering Sciences ("IVA").